-Finally, as a leader on both on the selection committee and working with the artists, the Project Designer holds a key role in determining the professional qualifications and expertise of bidders, as well as determining the collaborative process and working conditions with and for the artists selected.
-From evidence in the documentation this is potentially a pivotal role for ensuring DEI goals are met.
+In a lead role both on selection committee and working with the artists, the Project Designer holds a key role in determining the professional qualifications and expertise of bidders, as well as determining the collaborative process and working conditions with and for the selected artists selected.
+From evidence in documentation this is potentially a pivotal role for ensuring DEI goals are met.
 Therefore, we strongly recommend that Project Designers participate in DEI trainings, with the intention of building equitable collaboration in support of the selected artist's vision.